bakkbone/bakkbone-florist-companion/README.md

 * PDF Invoices attached to customer-facing emails and in their online account
 * PDF Worksheets, printable in an easy-to-use format for your workroom, attached to order notification emails
 * Access invoices and worksheets from your orders list or the order's individual page
-* Customise store details display on invoices and optionally add a message at the bottom
+* Customize store details display on invoices and optionally add a message at the bottom

 ### Checkout Fields